manishgautam30/Contact_List/README.md

 # Contact_List

-Create a menu-driven program to emulate a Contact Lists Application.
+Create a menu-driven application to emulate a Contact Lists Application.
 You might see such apps in smartphones, you are free to go ahead and take ideas from your own contact applications.

 Your menu-driven program must look like:

-Welcome to DBC's Contact List App
+Welcome to Contact List App
 Press 1 to add a new contact
 Press 2 to view all contacts
 Press 3 to search for a contact